Oneiroi/talks/Security_and_why_you_need_to_review_yours/README.rst

 #.
 All authored code and scripts are provided under GPLv3 unless otherwise noted.
 #.
 All code is provided "As is" and without any warranty.
 #.
-You use this code at your own risk.
+You use this code at your *own risk*.
 #.
-You will have to edit the code...
+You will have to edit the code
+#.
+You agree to *ONLY* use the code against the VMs generated through vagrant
+#.
+By cloning / using this code you agree to all the terms and conditions layed out above

 Videos
 ======